 Fibromyalgia is a painful but mysterious condition.
 It attacks mostly women and can cause symptoms such as dull pain in numerous parts of the body including the top of the shoulder, back of the head, knees, hip, and upper chest.
 Fibromyalgia pain is typically accompanied by fatigue and depression, headaches, and anxiety.
 Speak to SpecOrtho if you are having these symptoms.

-Potentially Dangerous Sources of Shoulder Pain
+Potentially Dangerous Causes of Shoulder Pain

-These four situations should not be overlooked as they can be life threatening.
+These four situations should not be overlooked as they can be life-threatening.

 A heart attack can show up as pain in your shoulder, your arms, legs, and back.
 Shoulder pain is one of the many signs of a heart attack and is particularly common in women.
-Combined with fatigue, indigestion, shortness of breath, and light headedness, this shoulder pain is a warning sign to seek medical care as soon as possible.
-Pain in the chest is the most frequent symptom, but is not always present when a woman is having a heart attack.
+Combined with fatigue, indigestion, shortness of breath, and lightheadedness, this shoulder pain is a warning sign to seek medical care as soon as possible.
+Pain in the chest is the most frequent symptom but is not always present when a woman is having a heart attack.

 Subarachnoid hemorrhaging is another serious condition with shoulder pain as one of its symptoms in addition to numbness, vision issues, confusion, and a sudden crippling headache.
-With this condition there is hemorrhaging between the brain and its protective tissue.
+With this condition, there is hemorrhaging between the brain and its protective tissue.
 If you experience these symptoms, go to the nearest emergency room to prevent brain damage and to protect your life.

 Cancer of the lungs sometimes causes what is known as “referred” pain in the shoulder.
 This pain can often be mistaken as arthritis.
 In addition to this pain, chronic coughing, labored breathing, weight loss, fatigue, and multiple respiratory infections are also among the list of likely symptoms you will experience if you do in fact have lung cancer.